HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 </div>
 ```

-The level 3 header `Research` is hard-coded here, so I could change that in the file.
+the level 3 header `Research` is hard-coded here, so I could change that in the file.
 I also see that the homepage image is supposed to be in a subfolder on the path `/assets/img/`.
 I'll start by going to Finder/File Explorer and creating a subdirectory of my `docs` directory called `_layouts`.

 <img src="../images-pages/create_layouts_folder.png" alt="create layouts folder" style="border:1px solid black">